 This option is available to all taxpayers filing an Alabama Individual Income tax return.
-Please visit http://revenue.alabama.gov/eservices/mat-signup-help.cfm to sign up and get started filling out your return.
+Please visit https://revenue.alabama.gov/services/my-alabama-taxes-sign-up/to-sign-up-and-get-started-filling-out-your return.

 The Alabama Department of Revenue offers several methods for filing your Individual Income Tax Return.